-But then there’s this, another still photo taken as the aircraft rolled invented, just before it pulled down toward the ground:
+Then there’s this, another still photo taken as the aircraft rolled invented, just before it pulled down toward the ground:

 In this photo, you can see a puff of smoke coming from the belly of the Mustang behind the cockpit area, and you can also see the trim tab is missing from the left horizontal stabilizer.
-This photo suggests mechanical problems.
 I don’t know if losing a trim tab on a P-51 flying at 450-500 miles per hour is enough to override the pilot’s muscle power on the stick … I sort of doubt it, but clearly something is going on with the flight controls.
 And what about that smoke?

 Last night, in the immediate aftermath of the crash, everyone thought the pilot was 80 years old.
 On the Rachel Maddow Show, where the crash got nearly a half-hour of coverage, Rachel and her guests avoided speculating on age as a contributing factor but still managed to mention that erroneous age, oh, about 300 times.
 On Twitter, people weren’t at all shy about making the connection: “YGBSM pilot was effing 80 yrs old?” was a typical tweet.